-- By sharing recipes with friends, leaving comments, and rating and liking recipes both here on and YouTube, you send signals to search engines that the content is good and they will show it to more people.
+- By sharing recipes with friends via social media, leaving comments, and rating them, you send signals to search engines that the content is good, and they will show the recipe to more people.
 More people looking means more ad revenue.

-If you’re not interested in contributing on an ongoing basis, here are some methods to send a one-time contribution:
+If you don’t want to contribute on an ongoing basis, here are some methods to send a one-time contribution:

 Stellar Lumens – GC3PTDY3YYAYBSGZ3XRJABF3HGPZ332QYUT46AP6TI6PUMHB4WGPPHMS